 Francesco Casillo contradicts himself on the one hand, when he says to start deadlifts with the torso erect (hips extended) rather than the torso prone (hip flexed) as in the case of starting in a power rack or off the floor, and, on the other hand (near the end of his lengthy article), he speaks of the flexion of the hip for a greater degree of "stimulation."

 He emphatically states that if the trunk or hips have a lesser degree of flexion (beginning at knee level or slightly below) then the trunk when it is extended (finishing the deadlift in an erect position) has a lesser degree of stimulation.
 And this is true.

-However, if this is the case and it is true it is the case, Casillo is confused where to begin the deadlifts: either just below knee level starting with a lesser degree of trunk flexion, and therefore, lesser stimulation of hip extension, or further down with a greater degree of trunk flexion, and therefore, greater stimulation of hip extension "during the upward phase."
+However, if this is the case and it is true it is the case, Casillo is confused where to begin the deadlifts: either just below knee level starting with a lesser degree of trunk flexion, and therefore, lesser stimulation of hip extension, or farther down with a greater degree of trunk flexion, and therefore, greater stimulation of hip extension "during the upward phase."

 This is how I read Casillo's article: it is more educational than dogmatic.
 So I applaud Casillo for his fine and educational article.

 Partial Rep Deadlifts?
 More Criticism ///